secret-coder-pro/major-project-expected_ctc/README.md

 - matplotlib
 - seaborn

-You can install them using:
+**You can install them using:**
-pip install pandas numpy scikit-learn matplotlib seaborn
+'''pip install pandas numpy scikit-learn matplotlib seaborn'''

 ### 2. Run the Code